“Let your light so shine before men, that they may see your good works and glorify your Father in heaven.” (Matthew 5:16 NKJV).

 Fourth, the born-again believers must be zealous for good works to serve as an encouragement, motivation, or example to other believers.

 As a believer in Christ, your lifestyle and works have a great impact on other believers around you.
 Whether you like or not, other believers around you will examine, observe and even seek to follow your examples.

-This is why the Scripture encourages, “And let us consider one another in order to stir up love and good works.”
+Therefore, the Scripture encourages, “And let us consider one another in order to stir up love and good works.”
 (Heb.
 10:24 NKJV).

-Therefore, you must ensure that you always show yourself to be a pattern of good works, thereby encouraging, motivating and provoking other believers to be zealous or devoted to good works.
+You must ensure that you always show yourself to be a pattern of good works, thereby encouraging, motivating and provoking other believers to be zealous or devoted to good works.